English

 |---|---|

-Note: In custom functions, 'def' can be used to represent data type, which will be automatically recognized during compilation
+Note: In custom functions, def can be used to represent the data type, and the compiler automatically identifies the data type.

 2.1 Definition